Kynesy/SolarTracker/README.md

 ## Credits

 The Solar Tracker system was developed by Culcea Cezar, and it was inspired by various open-source projects and tutorials available in the Arduino community.

+The Solar Tracker system was developed as part of an exam for the [University of Salento (Unisalento)](https://www.unisalento.it/)